The Santa Barbara County Main Jail remained under lockdown Thursday after another fight — the second in a week — broke out among inmates.

 “This was built to be a county jail; these days it’s more like a state prison.
 It’s not built for that level of inmate — only one-third of the facility is built to handle that.”

-Officials are continuing to investigate Monday’s incident, and none of the inmates involved has been identified.
+Officials are continuing to investigate this week’s incident, and none of the inmates involved nor their gang affiliations has been identified.